Modular interpretation of a non-reductive Chow quotient

+Put another way, this non-reductive Chow quotient normalization admits a surprisingly elegant modular interpretation.
 When $d=1$ we avoid the normalization step and hence obtain a novel construction of the moduli space of stable rational curves. \begin{maintheorem} For any $n \ge 3$, we have $\M_{0,n} \cong (\PP^1)^{n-1}\ChowQ (\Gm\rtimes \Ga)$. \end{maintheorem} Since $(\PP^1)^{n-1}\ChowQ\Gm$ is a toric variety, by general results of \cite{ChowToric}, this gives one more instance of the philosophy in \cite{Doran-Giansiracusa} that $\M_{0,n}$ is one additive group $\Ga$ away from being toric.